heapwolf/codesurgeon/README.md

 #### wrap(options)

 ```
-`optons` {Object} a json object literal that can contain configuration options.
+`options` {Object} a json object literal that can contain configuration options.
-`optons:outer` {String} code that will be appended outside of the closure.
+`options:outer` {String} code that will be appended outside of the closure.
-`optons:before` {String} a string of code to prepend to the body of the closure.
+`options:before` {String} a string of code to prepend to the body of the closure.
-`optons:after` {String} a string of code to append to the body of the closure.
+`options:after` {String} a string of code to append to the body of the closure.
-`optons:params` {String} the parameters that you want to pass to the closure
+`options:params` {String} the parameters that you want to pass to the closure
-`optons:signature` {String} the method signature (parameters that go inside the closure's parenthesis e.g. `function(foo, bar, bazz)` where "foo, bar, bazz" is the signature).
+`options:signature` {String} the method signature (parameters that go inside the closure's parenthesis e.g. `function(foo, bar, bazz)` where "foo, bar, bazz" is the signature).
 ```